 In March of 2018, after holding group-wide Demand Driven Planner training, CCBA rolled out a spreadsheet-based DDMRP solution across Kenya, Uganda, Ethiopia, Ghana, and Tanzania.
 By September of 2018, however, CCBA decided the time had come to replace their DDMRP spreadsheets with a packaged solution that would help them streamline their DDMRP operations to achieve even greater improvements.

-After a thorough investigation that included developing a solution in-house, they chose Replenishment+ from Demand Driven Technologies.
+After a thorough investigation that included developing a solution in-house, they chose Intuiflow by from Demand Driven Technologies (formerly Replenishment+).
 Once again, the organization rolled the solution out in Namibia first with significant results, including a 29% reduction in total inventory within the first two months.

 For CCBA, the journey continues.
-In the fall of 2019, the organization rolled out Replenishment+ to Uganda, Mozambique, and Tanzania with additional locations planned.
+In the fall of 2019, the organization rolled out Intuiflow to Uganda, Mozambique, and Tanzania with additional locations planned.

 Steven Wicks, Planning Manager talks about the impact DDMRP has made in Namibia.